ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 seen it before in lecture or another lab, you can find an explanation of it
 here: [All about `if __name__=="__main__":`](https://ucsb-cs8.github.io/ptopics/main_blocks/).

-You can name your turtle anything you like; I used `t` because it's short to type.

 Save this, and run it.
 You should see 'Inside main of project01.py' printed to screen.
 Don't set up the turtle in this file.
 We will reuse the turtle setup from lab03.